 Up to 62,000 brush movements/min, Sonic type

-Pressure sensor, SmarTimer and Quadpacer, Indicators and reminders, BrushSync technology, 2-week operating time
+Pressure sensor, SmarTimer and Quadpacer, Battery life indicator, BrushSync replacement reminder, 2-week operating time

-2 x W2 Optimal White standard brush heads, Travel case, Charger
+2 x G2 Optimal Gum Care Brush heads, Travel case, charger

 Angled, radial-trimmed bristles help you cover a larger area and remove plaque in-between teeth and along the gum line.